 - The wide version seems not wide enough for some users.

-ASICS Gel Cumulus 23 – Good Arch Support
+ASICS Gel Cumulus 23 – Extra Arch Support

-With the extra cushion, these are perfect for those older adults looking for a shoe that’s gentle on the joints.
+With the extra cushioning, these are perfect shoes for the elderly looking for the best walking shoes that are gentle on the joints.

 The shock absorption is excellent, thanks to ASICS’ Gel™ technology.
-These shoes are also specifically designed to provide strategic support to help create a smooth transition from footstrike to toe-off.
+These shoes are also specifically designed to provide strategic support to help create a smooth transition from footstrike to toe.

 I felt like my foot was in contact with terra firma longer than usual.
 For many people who feel unsteady on their feet sometimes this is a comforting feeling of stability.

-The shoes’ weight is 9.9 oz, a relatively average weight for good walking shoes.
+The shoes’ weight is 9.9 oz, a relatively average weight for a good walking shoe.
 With an overall rating of 4.5 out of 5 stars on Asics’s website, these shoes will please a broader audience.

 Along with Brooks, ASICS is one of my favorite brands.
 Check out Brooks vs ASICS for some more in-depth information on the brands.